 Here are some of the best vacation affiliate programs for travel writers, vloggers and content creators.

 TripAdvisor and Expedia are two of the largest online travel agencies.
 Both affiliate programs are managed through CJ (also known as Commission Junction).

 There are several Expedia affiliate programs to choose from once you sign up through CJ.
-Promote flights, hotels or even cruises.
+Promote flights, hotels, car rentals or even cruises.
 The highest commission percentages are usually for the package deals or Expedia’s preferred products.

 Hotel Affiliate Programs

 Hotels Combined pays a percentage of their commission from clicks to other booking sites.
 So for example if HC’s commission is $1 you would get 50 cents.
 The percentage you get is based on whether the visitor actually books accommodations and what percentage of your leads generate revenue overall, but the commission per lead is usually $2 or less.

 Booking pays a portion of their commission on reserved accommodations.
 Usually the percentage is 25%.
 So if someone books a hotel room for $100 and Booking.com receives $10 commission, you would get $2.50.
 You do not receive commission if the reservation is cancelled which unfortunately seems to happen regularly.
 Commissions are also paid after the guest completes the stay and the hotel confirms the payment was made, which can take many months.
 There is also an earnings threshold of $100 before you get paid.